 - Inability to control the bladder

 Immediately after having a seizure your dog will likely be disoriented and dazed.
-After consulting with your veterinarian and confirming that it’s okay to do so, offer food and water.
-His energy levels will be severely depleted and will likely be looking for nourishment.
+After consulting with your veterinarian and confirming that it’s alright to do so, offer your dog food and water.
+The pup's energy levels will be severely depleted after the seizure, and the dog will likely be looking for nourishment.

 Epileptic Seizures in Dogs